-The length of service and notice periods of executive Directors are set at the discretion of the Committee, taking into account market practice, governance considerations, and the skills and experience of the particular candidate at that time.
+The service contracts of executive Directors do not have a fixed term.
+The notice periods of executive Directors are set at the discretion of the Committee, taking into account market practice, governance considerations, and the skills and experience of the particular candidate at that time.
 Service agreements for each executive Director are available for inspection at HSBC Holdings' registered office.
 Consistent with the best interests of the Group, the Committee will seek to minimise termination payments.
 Directors may be eligible for a payment in relation to statutory rights.